thoced/jm3-libraries-tools-game/README.md

 ### Possible use, practical case...

-For example, the trigger can be used for opening doors, stuffing up or down an elevator, turning lights on or off, etc.
+For example, the trigger can be used for opening doors, raising or lowering an elevator, turning lights on or off, etc

+Par exemple, le trigger peut être utilisé pour l'ouverture de portes, faire monter ou descendre un ascensseur, allumer ou eteindre des lumières, etc...

 ### code example for use TriggerControl